DLookup for Excel

 • It only returns the first value of the first row

-• DLookup’s are not efficient opening a connection each time it is referenced.
+• DLookup is not efficient as it opens connection each time it is referenced.
 This could put a lot of strain on your server.

 If that doesn’t scare you then give it a shot.
 As usual no warranty expressed or implied!